BBB National Programs: National Advertising Review Board

 NARB members are nominated for their stature and experience in their respective fields.
 If an NAD, DSSRC, or CARU decision is appealed, a five-member NARB panel is chosen to review the decisions.
 All NARB decisions are published.

-Cy Pres Awards

-BBB National Programs is committed to enhancing consumer trust, and has been recognized for its efforts as a recipient of multiple cy pres awards.

-The cy pres funds have been used to support a variety of initiatives that promote ethical and responsible business practices, including online privacy and advertising standards.

 Leadership

 BBB National Programs, Inc. (BBB NP) announced the appointment of Eric D. Reicin as President and Chief Executive Officer on November 4, 2019.
 His appointment follows a June 1, 2019 reorganization resulting in the establishment of BBB NP.

-Board of Directors

 The BBB National Programs Board of Directors support and inform the development of new systems of independent industry self-regulation, helping industries moderate conduct to improve marketplace behavior for the ultimate benefit of consumers.

-Following is a full list of members of the BBB National Programs Board of Directors: